 Melamine use "rampant" in China feed business

-HARBIN, China (Reuters) - Use of the industrial chemical melamine, which has made thousands of Chinese infants sick through tainted baby formula, is rampant among farmers and feed-ingredient manufacturers, a Chinese feedmill owner said.
+HARBIN, China, Sept 25 (Reuters) - Use of the industrial chemical melamine, which has made thousands of Chinese infants sick through tainted baby formula, is rampant among farmers and feed-ingredient manufacturers, a Chinese feedmill owner said.

-"It is like a chain," said Sun Erwu, who owns a feedmill in Hebei province, the center of the milk-powder scandal.
+"It is like a chain," said Sun Erwu, who owns a feedmill in Hebei province, the centre of the milk-powder scandal.

 "If cows are fed with poor feed and produce lower-protein milk, dairy plants will not accept the milk, so many add melamine," Sun told Reuters on the sidelines of a grains conference.